-Associate Editor for Africa: Lauren finkenthal
+Associate Editor for Africa: Rachel kreisman

-Associate Editor for the Americas: Felipe herrera
+Associate Editor for the Americas: Josh chang

 Associate Editor for Europe: Daniel Cebul

-Daniel is a third-semester M.A. candidate in Georgetown University’s Security Studies Program, concentrating in technology and security.
+Daniel is a final semester M.A. candidate in Georgetown University’s Security Studies Program, concentrating in technology and security.
 Daniel has worked at Defense News as a general staff writer covering NATO and EU defense policy, missile defense and nuclear policy, and artificial intelligence and military robotics among other issues.
 He has also interned with the Center for Strategic and International Studies’ Missile Defense Project.
 His current research interests include nuclear policy and deterrence, the proliferation of unmanned and autonomous weapon systems, and civil-military relations.
 Daniel graduated cum laude from Kenyon College in 2017 with a B.A. in Political Science.

 Associate Editor for gENDER AND IR: EMMA JOUENNE

-Emma is a first-year M.A. candidate in the Security Studies Program.
+Emma is a second-year M.A. candidate in the Security Studies Program.
 Along her studies, she works at the Georgetown Institute for Women, Peace, and Security where she does research on women’s involvement in post-conflict reconstruction and Track II diplomacy.
 Originally from France, she did her undergraduate studies at King’s College London in European Studies and Spanish before moving to Jordan to learn Arabic.
 Her research interests include power dynamics in security, gender, and migration.

-Associate Editor for Indo-Pacific: anna liu
+Associate Editor for Indo-Pacific: Sam bowers

 Associate Editor for National Security & the Military: Kelley S.